EnterpriseDB/edb-ansible/roles/setup_pem/README.md

-How to include the 'setup_efm' role in your Playbook
+How to include the 'setup_pem' role in your Playbook
 ----------------

-Below is an example of how to include the setup_efm role:
+Below is an example of how to include the setup_pem role: